Gray Matter

 The gray matter of the brain fulfills the vital function of being the recipient of information and the one in charge of thinking that is, of reasoning and memory in their various areas and meanings.
 From linguistic ability, perception, interpretation, abstraction and a huge etcetera of mental and cognitive functions, all depend on gray matter and the connections between its multiple types of neurons.

-You may be interested: Physiology
+You may be interested: Branches of Biology

 On the other hand, in the spinal column, gray matter operates as regulator and selector of the information that will be transmitted to the brain but also a source of immediate impulses and the so-called “body memory” that allows all reactions to not have to come from the brain and thus lightens the work of nervous processing.